raceychan/lihil/README.md

 Lihil is

-- **Performant** lihil is unpythonically fast, 1-3x faster than other asgi frameworks in most benchmarks, event more with its own server. [mini benchmark](docs/simple_bench.md)
+- **Performant** lihil is super fast, 1-3x faster than other asgi frameworks in most benchmarks, event more with its own server. see [mini benchmark](docs/simple_bench.md)

 - **Productive** ergonomic API with strong typing support and built-in solutions for common problems — along with beloved features like openapi docs generation — empowers users to build their apps swiftly without sacrificing extensibility.